klukule/merlin/README.md

 We have a [Discord Channel](https://discord.gg/Z4Qtjty) community to code tools for Albion Online.

+### How it works

+The code inside the Albion folder is a .NET solution.
+The main projects there are:
+* Merlin.API: project that contains some code from a decompiled version of the real game code (Albion)
+* Merlin: project that contains all the "bot logic" (it uses the Merlin.API project for that).
+As the game was built using the [Unity Engine](https://unity3d.com/pt) the bot code it's nothing than Unity code and C#.

+So when you compile this solution (described below) a `Merlin.dll` is generated (containing the bot logic).
+The next step is to inject this code inside the game process.
+This is made using the `injector.exe` (also provided in the repo).
+The `injector.exe` is a compiled program that uses of the [MInject project](https://github.com/EquiFox/MInject) (a mono injection library).

-### Development Requirements (Compile yourself):
+### Development Requirements (compile yourself):

  * Visual Studio 2017
  * .NET Framework 3.5
- * Windows 7, 8, 8.1 or 10
+ * Windows 7 or above
  * Injector?
 There one provided in this github.
  * DLLs from Albion Online (we do not provide them)

+For a more detailed "how to install" guide look [here](https://github.com/klukule/merlin/wiki/%5BMerlin%5D-How-to-Download-&-Install)

 ### Runtime Requirements (GUI)

+ * Compiled binaries (previous step)
- * .NET Framework 3.5
+ * .NET Framework 3.5 (shiped with Windows 7 and above)
- * Windows 7, 8, 8.1 or 10

-This project is licensed under [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/legalcode) license
+This project is licensed under [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/legalcode) license.